Microsoft Entra application management policies API overview

 App management policy for applications and service principals

 App management policies are defined in the appManagementPolicy resource, which contains a collection of policies with varying restrictions or different enforcement dates from what's defined in tenant default policy.
-One of these policies can be assigned to an application or service principal, excluding them from the tenant default policy.
+One of these policies can be assigned to an application or service principal to override the tenant default policy.

 Note

-Neither the tenant default policies nor the app management policies block token issuance for existing applications.
-An application that does not meet the policy requirements will continue to work until it tries to update the resource to add a new secret.
+Neither the tenant default nor the app management policies block token issuance for existing applications.
+An application that doesn't meet the policy requirements continues to work; only the app creation/update operation that violates the policy is blocked.

 What restrictions can be managed in Microsoft Graph?